Stand-With-Crypto/swc-web/docs/Contributing.md

   - `npm run lint` - audits code against ESLint and Prettier
   - `npm run typecheck` - audits code against TypeScript
-  - `npm run test` - execute Jest tests
+  - `npm run test` - executes Jest tests
   - `npm run audit` - executes all 3 commands above concurrently
-    - If `audit` fails, then it is very likely that your PR will not pass GitHub CI
+    - If `audit` fails, your PR will not pass GitHub CI

 - Likewise, test E2E flows as necessary:
   - Make sure to stop your dev docker compose before running tests, we use a different instance of mysql for cypress and it will cause port conflicts
   - `npm run e2e:run` - starts up [Cypress](https://www.cypress.io/) UI
     - With the UI, you can run individual E2E tests under "Specs" and visually follow the flows
   - `npm run e2e:run-headless` - runs all our E2E tests consecutively via Cypress CLI
-    - Currently, this command only executes when new comments are made to main branch because of database dependencies - this may change in the future
-  - NOTE: the E2E testing suite connects to a local MySQL database, _not_ your PlanetScale database - it will live on `localhost:3306`
-    - Use tools like [DataGrip](https://www.jetbrains.com/datagrip/) or [DBeaver](https://dbeaver.io/) to analyze local MySQL data if necessary
   - Refer to `docs/Coding Conventions.md/Testing` for more information

 ### Useful development tips